All Episodes

 This is just not allowed.

-This is this is pretty cutting edge.
+This is pretty cutting edge.

 Where did this come from?

-A wheelchair can become just a big sex toy.
+Headline: A wheelchair can become just a big sex toy.

 Toronto to host massive orgy for disabled people.

-Bill as sex's final frontier, Toronto, Canada is going to host an accessible orgy for disabled people.
+Billed as sex's final frontier, Toronto, Canada is going to host an accessible orgy for disabled people.

 This is in the Toronto Sun.

-The night is being labeled deliciously disabled.
+The night is being labeled Deliciously Disabled.

-He said, quote, a wheelchair can become just a big sex toy.
+Fellow organizer Andrew Morrison Gerza, more candid, he said, quote, a wheelchair can become just a big sex toy.

 Some images cannot be erased from your mind once you have them.